-- Official Withdrawal or Drop of courses is effective upon receipt of written notice from the student in the Registrar's Office. - Official Drop from courses prior to the end of the add/drop period. - 100% refund of Tuition, Capital Fee, Activities Fee and Technology Support Fee.
-(Note: The College Service Fee is non-refundable). - Summer Refund Schedule - Fall Refund Schedule - Winter Refund Schedule - Spring Refund Schedule - Official Drop from courses following the add/drop period. - o Refunds are based on the actual withdrawal date. - Refunds Tiers are based on percent completion of a term and will vary. - Refunds will be processed according to the following semester Refund Schedule(s)
+- Official Withdrawal or Drop of courses is effective upon receipt of written notice from the student in the Office of Admissions, Records and Registration. - Official Drop from courses prior to the end of the 100% add/drop period. - 100% refund of Tuition, Capital Fee, Activities Fee and Technology Support Fee.
+(Note: The College Service Fee and Payment Plan Administrative Fee is non-refundable). - Official Drop from courses following the 100% add/drop period. - Refunds are based on the actual drop date. - Refunds Tiers are based on percent completion of a term, and will vary. - Refunds will be processed according to the following semester Refund Schedule(s) - Summer Refund Schedule - Fall Refund Schedule - Winter Refund Schedule - Spring Refund Schedule - Refunds will be processed after the drop/add period ends for the term.
+Refunds may be processed earlier than the end of the drop/add period upon receipt of a written request from the student.